CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 You'll notice that the layer we're adding is defined by an elaborate object structure.
 This includes parameters for `type`, `layout`, and `paint`, all of which you may modify to alter the style of the drawing.

 For our purposes now, the most interesting section is `source`.
 This tells the layer that we will be providing data in the form of geojson.
 To start with, that data is `null`, meaning there is nothing there.
-But we will create a geojson object which we will be able to modify on the fly.
+But we can create a geojson object which we will be able to modify on the fly.
+Add the following variable at the bottom of your code:

 ```javascript
 let geojson = {